In-house vs Outsourcing

 Hybrid Model: When One Approach is Not Enough

-In reality, many enterprises find that neither pure in-house nor full outsourcing is sufficient.
-As a result, hybrid models have become increasingly common in AI development.
+In practice, many organizations discover that neither purely in-house development nor full outsourcing provides the ideal solution for building AI automation solutions.
+As a result, hybrid models have become increasingly common in enterprise AI strategies.

 A Practical Decision Framework for AI Investment